Commercial building exterior representing large-scale business financing

 Here's what a real capital stack looks like:

 One application through Basecamp.
 Four lenders.
-Four optimized rates.
+Four optimized structures.
 One dedicated specialist managing the entire stack.
 That's what 70+ lenders actually means.

 The Bank Problem